Top Nurse Practitioner Programs in Oregon

 Online & Campus Based - Visit Website

-The Psychiatric Mental Health Nurse Practitioner (PMHNP) program at Oregon Health & Science University provides comprehensive training for advanced nursing professionals.
-Over three years, students develop expertise in psychotherapy and psychopharmacology, gaining over 1,000 clinical hours across diverse healthcare settings.
-The program costs $699 per credit for Oregon residents, with scholarship opportunities available.
-Admission requires a B.S. in nursing, active RN license, and minimum 3.0 GPA.
-Graduates are prepared to assess, diagnose, and treat mental health conditions across patient lifespans, addressing complex psychological challenges with evidence-based, compassionate care.
+The Psychiatric Mental Health Nurse Practitioner program at Oregon Health & Science University provides transformative three-year advanced training in mental health care.
+Students develop extensive expertise in psychotherapy and psychopharmacology, completing over 1,000 clinical hours across diverse healthcare environments.
+The hybrid program offers flexible learning with multiple campus options and maintains an exceptional 1:15 student-teacher ratio.
+Admission requires a nursing bachelor's degree, active RN license, and 3.0 GPA.
+Graduates are comprehensively prepared to assess, diagnose, and treat mental health conditions across patient lifespans, utilizing evidence-based interventions and compassionate care strategies.

 • 3-year Doctor of Nursing Practice